The Industry behind the Mitragyna Speciosa (Kratom tree):

 Red strains (brown shade): There are two different methods here:

 1. The leaves are fermented in a plastic bag before drying.

 2. The leaves are dried in the sun until they are reddish/brown.

 Red strains (green/brown hue): Dried in drying houses for 5-7 days.

 Green strains (dark green hue): Dried in drying houses for 2-3 days.

 Green strain (light green shade): Dried in the sun for one day.

-White strains: Here there are very different variants.
-A common way is to store the leaves in a shady place for 1-2 days after harvesting and before drying until they change color.
-It is also possible to harvest only the leaves with white leaf veins or to separate the main white leaf veins, grind them and add them to the ground foliage of leaves with red leaf veins.
+White strains: A common way is to store the leaves in a shady place for a few days after harvesting and before drying until they change colour and then dry them.

 Many farmers do not want to reveal the exact process of production, because competition is high and producing a good product is essential for survival.